nickkaw/nickkaw.github.io/projects/citydev.md

 summary: "A mock economic development experience that my team presented in highschool."
 ---

 In this City Development project, my team and I devised, evaluated, and presented our economic development plan for a portion of a mock neighborhood.
-This occured during my highschool’s Advanced Placement Economics class, and it was one of my favorite projects of all time.
+This occurred during my highschool’s Advanced Placement Economics class, and it was one of my favorite projects of all time.

 The goal of this simulation was to create and propose a plan to the “city” that will be the most ideal and beneficial to the “community”.
 Some of the factors that were being measured are: cost of the plan, housing, population, employment, inflation, pollution, concerns from the surrounding communities, and many more.
 My team competed against other teams to create a plan that the city will select as the plan for the community.